 Construction of the Immediate Works will not be complete before the dissolution of the Task Force on 15 July 2005.
-The immediate Works are expected to be complete within 4-6 weeks by mid-August.
+The Immediate Works are expected to be complete within 4-6 weeks by mid-August.
 Without some form of management in place after that time it will not be possible to procure, manage and complete those Immediate Works.
 It is therefore necessary to have some interim management in place until commencement of the Short Term programme.
-It is recommended that NDIB take on this role and some of the NDIB engineers that have been working with the Task Force can take up this role.
-To support them it is recommended that those local consultants who have performed well supervising the Emergency Works are employed to complete the supervision and the role of Special Advisor is extended for a further four weeks to ensure the proper completion and sign off of those works.
+It is recommended that the post of the Special Advisor continues.
+To support him it is recommended that those local consultants who have performed well supervising the Emergency Works are employed to complete the supervision so as to ensure the proper completion and sign off of those works.
 The local consultant's supervisory role should be expanded to include the contract management role that the international engineers supporting the Special Advisor were undertaking.
-Further parttime inputs by members of the Task Force should be allowed for to provide continuity in the completion of these works.
+Further part-time inputs by members of the Task Force should be allowed for to provide continuity in the completion of these works.
 Funds remain unallocated for consultancy which could be utilised.
 Unallocated funds are understood to be in excess of US\$ 100,000.
 The estimated cost of supervision by local consultants is about G\$20 M (US\$ 100,000).
 Funds for extension of the Special Advisor role would be available within unspent funds for that contract.